 I would have loved to explore Las Coloradas (the pink lagoons–super instagrammable!).
 And I’ve heard that Isla Mujeres have great beaches.

-It’s always wonderful to host out of town guests in Chicago.
-I’ve compiled my full list of activities and recommendations for you to make the most of your trip.
+Chicago is a world class city filled with amazing restaurants, museums an activities.
+It’s always wonderful to host out of town guests.
+For the first time visitor, I’ve compiled my full list of activities and recommendations for you to make the most of your trip.
+I hope you come back to explore more off the beaten track activities!

 Chicago is a foodie’s dream.
 Make reservations for the best restaurants weeks or months in advance for the best times, but if you don’t have reservations, arriving around 5 pm usually means you’ll get a seat.